-Youtuber PewDiePie, Dropped By Disney, Google And More After Anti-Semitic Videos
+YouTuber PewDiePie Dropped By Disney, Google, And More After Anti-Semitic Videos

 — RT (@RT_com) February 14, 2017

-A spokesman from Disney-owned Maker Studios released a statement, expressing their disappointment, and desire to distance themselves from Kjellberg/PewDiePie from here on out, according to Variety.
+A spokesman from Disney-owned Maker Studios released a statement, expressing their disappointment and desire to distance themselves from Kjellberg/PewDiePie from here on out, according to Variety.
 Disney insisted that even though PewDiePie is known to be provocative, he crossed a line with his hate speech.

 RELATED REPORTS BY INQUISITR